hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

 How to use this submodule
 #########################

+This submodule contains five public methods, of which two methods are necessary to calculate the optimal weights.
-This submodule contains two public methods.
-One for estimating the parameters of the model using training data, and the second method is for calculating the final optimal portfolio weights using evaluation data.
+The first method is for estimating the parameters of the model using training data, and the second method is for calculating the final optimal portfolio weights using evaluation data.

 Step 1: Model fitting
 *********************